ahmadsh2007/Intracranial-Tumor-Detector/README.md

 ## **Introduction**

 Medical errors (MEs) represent one of the most critical challenges within the healthcare sector, and they can be categorized into several types.
 This project focuses on **diagnostic errors**. **Misdiagnosis** is one of the most common types of malpractice, with **cancer** being one of the most likely conditions to be misdiagnosed.
-Given the malignant and unpredictable nature of cancer, diagnostic errors could result in **irreversible life-threatening complications** or even mortality .
+Given the malignant and unpredictable nature of cancer, diagnostic errors could result in **irreversible life-threatening complications** or even mortality.

 ## **Project Overview**